 Wolf Richter www.testosteronepit.com

-, 55% of the respondents were dissatisfied with President François Hollande’s efforts to tackle the economic crisis.
+In a BVA poll, 55% of the respondents were dissatisfied with President François Hollande’s efforts to tackle the economic crisis.
 By comparison, only 31% were dissatisfied with Nicolas Sarkozy in 2007 at the end of his honeymoon.
-Devastatingly, for a socialist: 57% believed that he didn’t distribute the “efforts” equitably—same as Sarkozy, the president of the rich
+Devastatingly, for a socialist: 57% believed that he didn’t distribute the “efforts” equitably—same as Sarkozy, the president of the rich.

 To turn things around, Hollande addressed the nation on Sunday night TV (TF1) ... and lowered growth expectations for 2012 from the already measly 1.2% to 0.8%.
 To keep the deficit in line, he’d have to come up with €33 billion in new measures.
 He’d “save” €10 billion in public service—though he’d already committed to hiring more civil servants for education, law enforcement, and the decrepit justice system.
 Deep unnamed cuts would have to be made elsewhere.
 A mystery, because the resulting strikes would paralyze France for weeks.